Tonya Harding Lists Her Pickup Truck For Sale For $10K In Bizarre Online Deal

 Harding engaged with some of her followers in the comments section as they reacted to her listing.
 One fan cracked a skating-related joke with a reference to a triple axel jump.

-“Does your truck come with 3 axels? ” the fan asked.
+“Does your truck come with 3 axels?” the fan asked.

 Another questioned the make of the truck.